 Full list of all Covid-19 vaccination sites in Cambridgeshire - and all you need to know about the vaccines

-A growing number of sites across Cambridgeshire are offering the Covid-19 vaccines as the NHS vaccination programme steps up.
+Many sites across Cambridgeshire are offering the Covid-19 vaccines as the NHS vaccination programme continues.

 Be aware of scams: some people have received text messages or calls asking for their bank details before they can book their vaccination.
 The NHS will not ask for this.

-Second doses of the vaccine are being offered up to 12 weeks after the first jabs.
+Second doses of the vaccine are being offered from eight to 12 weeks after the first jabs.
 It is important to attend for your second dose to get the full protective effect.

 Sites offering Covid-19 vaccinations